-The topic for this weekend is the twelve links of dependent arising.
-This is a very central and important topic in the Buddhist path and in order to develop interest and motivation to study it, to learn about it, it’s important to know, why is it important?
+The 12 links of dependent arising is a central and important topic in the Buddhist path, it’s important to know why it’s important in order to develop interest and motivation to study and learn about it.
 As way of introduction, let me discuss that for a little while first.

 The main structure of the Buddha’s teachings are the four noble truths and these are facts which are seen as true by, it’s usually translated as “the noble ones,” the aryas.
 Ordinary people would not see these as true, they wouldn’t understand them.
 It’s only on very, very deep reflection about reality that one sees the truth of these four – “truth” maybe isn’t exactly the word.
 These are things that are really true in a sense.
 We’ll see what that means.